Adult and community education courses

 Learn skills for work in your community at night or on weekends.

-Adult and Community Education in Communities (ACE) classes can teach you basic skills, improve your existing skills and increase your job opportunities.
+Adult and Community Education in Communities (ACE) classes can teach you basic skills, improve your existing skills and increase your job opportunities - where you live.

 What are ACE classes